TimesLIVE

+In 2024, Times Live, was nominated for "Most Informative Online Publication" at the Behind the Scenes Awards (BTSA).
+Other nominees in the same category included Zimoja Lezinto, Sunday World, Isolezwe, MDNtv, and Daily Sun.
+The BTSA recognizes excellence in media and entertainment within South Africa.

 Overview

 The Times of South Africa was a daily printed newspaper that was delivered free to 137,054 (according to the Audit Bureau of Circulations statistics) Sunday Times subscribers five days a week.
 Tabloid in size, it was South Africa's first totally interactive newspaper, published in tandem with the TimesLIVE website.
 In The Times's newsroom, reporters worked alongside multimedia producers and photographers to produce content for the newspaper and the website.
 The Times was also available for purchase at a cover price of R4.00 in limited quantities, later at R5.50.
 The last editor of The Times was Andrew Trench.

 In November 2017, the then owner of The Times, Tiso Blackstar Group, announced its intention to shut down the print version of the paper.
 It was replaced with a premium digital-only daily edition, Times Select, in early 2018, while TimesLIVE would continue to supply free content.
 Times Select was later renamed Sunday Times Daily to align it more closely with its print counterpart, the Sunday Times, the biggest Sunday newspaper in South Africa.

 The TimesLIVE website publishes free breaking news, sport, entertainment and more, as well as video, audio and photo stories.
 It also hosts all Times Select, Sunday Times Daily and TshisaLIVE (entertainment and celebrity news) digital content.

 In 2019, Arena Holdings acquired all the media assets of Tiso Blackstar for R1.05 billion.